nlhepler/bauhaus/TUTORIAL.md

 ## `bauhaus` Tutorial

-Let's suppose we want to run an experiment on a couple different experimental conditions---chemistries the regular "Control" chemistry and a special new "Sparkly" chemistry from the lab.
+Let's suppose we want to run an experiment on a couple different experimental conditions---the regular "Control" chemistry and a special new "Sparkly" chemistry from the lab.
 We need to shepherd these runs through some secondary analysis and then do some comparative analysis on the conditions.

 First, we build a CSV file that describes the input sources and associated variables.
-Here's the table we will encode in our CSV file `experiment1-inputs.csv`:
+Here's the table we will encode in our CSV file `inputs.csv`:

 | Condition   |      RunCode | ReportsFolder | Genome    | p_Chemistry |
 |-------------|--------------|---------------|-----------|-------------|